-What we know does not seem to ever work is to set a goal for initial weight loss that is greater than 10% (often we get really optimistic in this phase of the work and will imagine ourselves quickly achieving a weight that is just a little bit less than we have ever been in our entire life).
-That leads to the following consequences almost inevitably:
+What we know does not seem to ever work is to set a goal for initial weight loss that is greater than 10% of your total body weight (some people seem to get really optimistic in this phase and imagine themselves achieving a weight that is less than they have ever been at… this is an extreme example of unrealistic).
+This leads to the following consequences, almost inevitably:

-- The going gets harder and harder after that and your weight loss slows down (this is a natural phenomenon that is almost universal and the source of it remains somewhat obscure).
+- The going gets harder and harder after that and after that initial period, weight loss slows down (this is a natural phenomenon that is almost universal and the source of it remains somewhat obscure).

-- At some point the incredible pressure you are under gets to be too much and you come off the diet, often with a dramatic episode of eating foods off diet.
+- At some point the incredible pressure you are under gets to be too much and you come off the diet, often with a dramatic episode of eating foods off the diet (a binge).

-- You have now achieved quite a significant success which you would really have been proud of weeks ago when you first thought of losing weight, but because you can see so clearly that you are far from where you wanted to be it feels like a failure.
+- At this point, you have achieved quite a significant success, a result which you would really have been proud of weeks ago when you first thought of losing weight, but because you can see so clearly that you are far from where you wanted to be it feels like a failure.

 - Because you have failed you really can’t get the energy to do the hard work of building a new, healthy, weight maintenance program… possibly setting the foundation for a further weight loss effort… so you fairly quickly regain the weight you had lost, sometimes overshooting that initial weight.

 - This is called the weight loss “yo-yo”.
 It is incredibly frustrating and unnecessary.